Sir Boateng Online

 1. A circuit breaker must be mechanically strong to operate safely

-2. They should have very low contact resistance and have a high capacity to dissipate heat.
+2. They should have very low contact resistance and a high capacity to dissipate heat.

 3. They should have high reliability and be relatively easy to maintain.